Early Muslim conquests: Factors promoting the success of the conquests

+Historians have compared the early Muslim conquests to other conquests.
+According to Robert Hoyland, lightning-speed conquests over large regions have historically been achieved by nomadic groups found beyond established civilizations, like the Mongols.
+McCants compares the Arab conquests to earlier conquests of the Near East, first by Alexander the Great of Macedon, and then by the Romans.
+Between the Macedonians, the early Romans, and the early Arabs, McCants says: "All three conquering peoples hailed from the margins of the Near East, and their conquests united separate, complex societies with ancient native traditions of learning and legitimation distinct from those of the conquerors and one another".
+In the decades before the Arab conquests by Muhammad and his successors, most of the Arabian Peninsula was previously united by the conquests of the South Arabian king Abraha, including almost all of Arabia Deserta, with multiple campaigns being launched into the Hejaz (which succeeded in conquering Medina) and even into southern Iraq.
+Abraha's power at this time is further reflected by his hosting of an international conference which included ambassadors being sent for attendance from across the Byzantine, Persian, Ghassanid, and Lakhmid powers.
+In the 600s and 610s, the region of the Near East north of the Arabian Peninsula, was already under a constant fear and threat of Arab invasion.
+Already in the mid-6th century, the Romans had to sign a peace treaty that involved paying tribute to Arab kingdoms so as not to be attacked by them.
+The Battle of Dhi Qar, taking place between 604 and 611, already resulted in an Arab tribal confederation, the Banu Bakr, defeating the Sasanians in southern Iraq and reducing Sasanian control over Eastern Arabia.

 Armies

 Arab

 In Arabia, swords from India were greatly esteemed as being made of the finest steel and were the favorite weapons of the Mujahideen.
 The Arab sword known as the sayfy closely resembled the Byzantine gladius.
 Swords and spears were the major weapons of the Muslims, and armour was either mail or leather.

 In northern Arabia, Byzantine influence predominated; in eastern Arabia, Persian influence predominated; and in Yemen, Indian influence was felt.
 As the caliphate spread, the Muslims were influenced by the peoples they conquered—the Turkic peoples in Central Asia, the Persians, and the Byzantines in Syria.
 The Bedouin tribes of Arabia favored archery, though contrary to popular belief Bedouin archers usually fought on foot instead of horseback.
 The Arabs usually fought defensive battles with their archers placed on both flanks.

 By the Umayyad period, the caliphate had a standing army, including the elite Ahl al-Sham ("people of Syria"), raised from the Arabs who settled in Syria.
 The caliphate was divided into jund, or regional armies, stationed in the provinces being made of mostly Arab tribes who were paid monthly by the Diwan al-Jaysh (War Ministry).